 Can I be guaranteed a cup will work for me?

-Knowing your anatomy can help you determine if a menstrual cup will be suitable for you.
+Among the cup community, finding the perfect cup which is just right for you is referred to as "finding your goldilocks cup" and knowing your anatomy can help you determine if a menstrual cup will be suitable for you.
 Anatomical variances to consider include:

 - Pelvic floor tone or strength